 My personal rule-of-thumb says, ‘5:30h full light’ and ’18h pitch dark’.
 This kind of shift, if you want, in daylight hours does require quite a mental adjustment of a late riser like me, who always hated to get up early.
 I also love staying up into the wee hours of the night.
 In Costa Rica, I’m up, actually upright, often even with my eyes open, before seven, often even earlier than that.
 And at night, I can barely keep awake much past dinner time.
 When returning home from dining out, negotiating the narrow, steep lanes up and down the hills and valleys of our neighborhood in absolute darkness, it feels like the middle of the night – when it’s actually just a little after seven o’clock in the early evening!

 Instead of seasons, we have two ‘periods’, solely defined by rainfall.
 The wet period, often kindly referred to as the ‘Green Season’ is our winter.
 It extends roughly from May through November, coinciding with the hurricane season in the Caribbean.

-End of instructional video!
-All I wanted to do, was complain about the two phone calls, we received this morning, but I had to set the scene first 🙂
+End of instructions!
+All I wanted to do, was to complain about the two phone calls, we received this morning, but I had to set the scene first 🙂

 The house line rang at 5:30 precisely, followed by an incoming text message a little after six.
 The phone call was a wrong number.
 Well, actually, it was a wrong person call.
-Phone numbers are re-issued to new lines practically before the former party is disconnected, which leads to numerous desperate calls for people, we’ve never heard of and wish we wouldn’t now.
+Phone numbers are re-issued to new lines practically before the former party is disconnected, which leads to numerous calls for mystery people.
 The text was from our immigration lawyer, hoping Barry’s feeling better.
-She texts between getting her kids ready for school and her first appointment of the day.
+She texted between getting her kids ready for school and her first appointment of the day.
 Everyone is up and running way before six in this country.
-In fact, even here, I’m a late riser!!
+In fact, even here, I’m a late riser!